AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 Here are the steps to get started:

 	- Open the entire project folder in editor
-	- Identity the script tags linking your external JavaScript file and linking the jQuery library have already been added
+	- Identity that the script tags linking your external JavaScript file and linking the jQuery library have already been added

 ### Part 1 (Guided Practice)